 Monthly samples are obtained from the Sump 1 discharge line to meet the requirements of the ECA (Sewage) and ensure the discharge quality is maintained within the specified Effluent Limits in Table 3.1 of the ECA (Sewage).
 The analysis includes the parameter list provided in Table 3.2 of the ECA (Sewage).
-A summary of the monthly Effluent Limit compliance is provided in Table E-2, while the full results of the monthly discharge sampling are provided in Table E-3.
+A summary of the monthly discharge sampling results and Effluent Limit compliance is provided in Table E-2.